drone/docs/content/pipeline/docker/examples/languages/golang.md

 # Build and Test

-In the below example we demonstrate a pipeline that executes `go test` and `go build` commands.
+In the below example `.drone.yml` file we demonstrate a pipeline that executes `go test` and `go build` commands.
 These commands are executed inside the golang Docker container, downloaded at runtime from DockerHub.

 ```
 kind: pipeline